-Strengthened cooperation and partnership between CSOs and public institutions 36 SO 2.1.
-Public authorities and institutions include CSOs in decision- and policy-making processes 37 SO 2.2.
-Public authorities and institutions acknowledge the importance of civil society in societal policy debate and EU integration processes... .40 SO 2.3.
-Public authorities contribute to civil society strengthening by cooperating with civil society through strategic policy frameworks and relevant institutional mechanisms 41 Specific Objective 3 CSO capacity and resilience to carry out their activities effectively are reinforced 43 SO 3.1.
-CSOs' internal governance structures follow the principles of good governance .44 SO 3.2.
-CSOs are able to communicate the results of their activities to the public...... .46 SO 3.3.
+• c Objective 2 thened cooperation and partnership between CSOs and public institutions 36 SO 2.1.
+Public authorities and institutions include CSOs in decision- and policy-making processes.
+37 SO 2.2.
+Public authorities and institutions acknowledge the importance of civil society in societal policy debate and EU integration processes 40 SO 2.3.
+Public authorities contribute to civil society strengthening by cooperating with civil society through strategic policy frameworks and relevant institutional mechanisms.
+41 • c Objective 3 apacity and resilience to carry out their activities effectively are reinforced 43 SO 3.1.
+CSOs' internal governance structures follow the principles of good governance 44 SO 3.2.
+CSOs are able to communicate the results of their activities to the public 46 SO 3.3.
 CSOs are transparent about their programme activities and sources of funding 47 SO 3.4.
-CSOs monitor and evaluate the results and impact of their work .48 SO 3.7.
-CSO have a diversified funding base ..5153 SO 3.8.
-CSOs have effective, empowered and developed human resources Conclusion 54 List of Annexes 55
+CSOs monitor and evaluate the results and impact of their work 48 SO 3.5.
+CSOs use research and evidence to underpin their work 48 SO 3.6.
+CSOs work in fair and respectful partnerships to achieve shared goals 49 SO 3.7.
+CSO have a diversified funding base 51 SO 3.8.
+CSOs have effective, empowered and developed human resources 53 Conclu sion .54 List of Annexes 55 cso Civil Society Organisation DG NEAR Directorate-General for Neighbourhood and Enlargement Negotiations EU European Union IPA Instrument for Pre-accession Assistance - an EU financing instrument LGBTIQ+ Lesbian, gay, bisexual, trans, intersex, queer, '+' minority gender identities and sexualities not explicitly included SLAPP Strategic Lawsuit Against Public Participation - a legal tactic used to silence criticism and investigation by media and CSOs EU TACSO 3 Technical Assistance for Civil Society Organisations - an EU project